 I’ll be honest: this scene doesn’t quite hold up from my childhood memories, partly because it’s got a tough act to follow and partly because the Joker’s even more genre-blind than Penguin was.
 I mean, you’d never catch That Other Show’s Joker being that dumb with his… uh…

 Okay, but this scene is still a lot more migraine-inducing and Kevin Michael Richardson doesn’t scream quite as well as Kenny, so there.

 That notwithstanding, this is the first (and only?) time The Batman has addressed the whole “Perhaps you’ll kill me, perhaps I’ll kill you” themes of the Batman-Joker dynamic, and that alone bumps my respect for Capizzi up at least three sizes.
-Now, The Batman still skews a little too young to really sink its teeth into the topic, but in a way, that’s also its biggest edge; unlike his hard-bitten predecessor, this Batman is more than soft enough to lose sleep over Joker dying, especially if you assume (as I do) that this is the first time anyone’s died on his watch.
+Now, The Batman still skews a little too young to really sink its teeth into the topic, but in a way, that’s also its biggest edge; unlike his hard-bitten predecessor, Romano’s Batman is more than soft enough to lose sleep over Joker dying, especially if you assume (as I do) that this is the first time anyone’s died on his watch.

 Back to the cemetery, where Penguin gets a sliver of breathing room, on account of his undead chum finding someone else to snack on.